Skip to Content

 Students should also consult the Master of Arts (Geography) programme pages for a description of the equivalent experience in human geography.

-Massey’s geography staff are internationally-renowned for their research and teaching and learning methods.
-You will be working with internationally-recognised geography specialists, for example:
+Massey’s geography staff are internationally renowned for their research and teaching and learning methods.
+You will be working with recognised geography specialists, for example: